GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 ## References

 I have attached the sample programs in my [GitHub repository here](https://github.com/gaurangtandon/gaurangtandon.github.io/blob/master/codes/powershell-redirection).
 Details and instructions to reproduce results are in the README there.

+## NB: for Linux/macOS folks

+`cat` is unlike its Windows alternative and works incredibly fast. `cat input.txt | python3 summer.py` takes less than half a second to print the sum of a million numbers on my Kali WSL.